 - Make a gift to a needy family/individual.
 Do you know of a family or individual in need?
 Cancer?
 Medical disability?
 Single mom?
 Transportation.
 Consider using Helping Hands to make a gift to someone in need.
-Ask us how.

 - Look for a leverage gift.
 This may be a gift where you make a “matching grant,” i.e., someone matches your gift.
 Or it may be a gift that funds technology, grantwriting, or even the creation of a business to fund the ministry.

 - Consider giving stuff.
 It may be as simple as cleaning out closets.
 It may be more elaborate: giving a vehicle, giving artwork, or giving part of your ownership interest in a business or real estate.
 (Find out more about how this works with The Signatry’s Asset Giving Overview.)